annotation/stam/extensions/stam-webannotations/README.md

 ## Data Model

-W3C Web Annotation builds on RDF.
+The W3C Web Annotation Data Model builds on [RDF](https://www.w3.org/TR/rdf11-concepts/).
 This means that for interoperability to work, all the RDF constraints posed in the core STAM specification *MUST* be adhered to.
-This mostly entails that all identifiers *MUST* either be [IRI](https://datatracker.ietf.org/doc/html/rfc3987)s or transformable into one, we recap from from section Identifiers in the main specification:
+This mostly entails that all identifiers *MUST* either be [IRI](https://datatracker.ietf.org/doc/html/rfc3987)s or transformable into one, we recap from from section Identifiers in the main
+specification:

 > The public identifier of keys *MUST* be able to be transformed into an IRI as follows:
 >    * It it already an IRI by itself (no transformation necessary).